Disordered Eating and Dieting | Eating Disorders Victoria

 What is disordered eating?

 Disordered eating refers to a wide range of abnormal eating behaviours, many of which are shared with diagnosed eating disorders.
-The main thing differentiating “disordered eating” from an “eating disorder” is the level of severity and frequency of behaviours.
+Disordered eating differs from an eating disorder in the level of severity and frequency of the behaviours.
+However, disordered eating should still be taken seriously as it is often a pre-cursor to developing an eating disorder.

 Disordered eating can have a negative impact on a person’s emotional, social and physical wellbeing.
 It may lead to fatigue, malnutrition or poor concentration.
 It can affect someone’s social life (when socialising is restricted due to anxiety around food and eating), and can lead to anxiety and depression.